mirbyte/DropGain/README.md

 ## What it does

-**Library analysis**
-Recursively scans supported files, decodes each track, and reports programme integrated LUFS, loudest-section LUFS (with section boundaries), sample peak, and oversampled true peak (dBTP).
-Each row includes suggested gain, projected post-gain metrics, peak-control estimate, and a processing action.

-**Section-based targeting**
+- **Library analysis** - recursive scan; programme and section LUFS, dBTP, sample peak, suggested gain, projections, and processing action per row
-Gain is derived from the loudest sliding window (default 20 s window, 5 s hop).
-A true-peak ceiling (default -1.0 dBTP) takes precedence over the LUFS target when the two conflict.
+- **Section-based targeting** - loudest sliding window (default 20 s / 5 s hop); true-peak ceiling wins over LUFS when they conflict

-**Two processing modes**

-- **Clean gain** - linear gain only.
-Selected when the required adjustment fits under the true-peak ceiling without limiting.
+- **Clean gain or limiter-assisted** - linear gain when the ceiling allows; FabFilter Pro-L 2 with `max_reduction` cap when peak control is needed
-- **Limiter-assisted** - FabFilter Pro-L 2 applies gain with true-peak limiting when boost would exceed the ceiling. `max_reduction` sets the acceptable limiter depth; tracks requiring more gain reduction than the budget allows are flagged for review.

-**Bass-aware gain reduction**
-On positive gain only, measured low-band energy (45–150 Hz and 20–45 Hz vs a 150–1000 Hz reference) can reduce the applied boost on bass-heavy programme material.
+- **Bass-aware trim** - on positive gain only; low-band energy can reduce boost on bass-heavy sections

-**Processed outputs**
-Eligible tracks render to `_DG` copies (adjacent to sources or under a separate output root, preserving relative paths).
-Output format may be preserved, forced to AIFF or MP3, or MP3 sources may be decoded to AIFF to avoid a second lossy generation.
+- **`_DG` outputs** - copies beside sources or under a separate root; preserve format, force AIFF/MP3, or decode MP3 to AIFF to avoid double lossy encode

-**Library Tuning**
-Profiles analyzed libraries (LUFS distribution, limiter severity, format mix) and recommends target band, analysis window/hop, gain thresholds, and peak ceiling.
-Preview projected render counts before applying recommendations.

-**Verification**
-Post-render re-measurement of LUFS and true peak against projections; metadata verification.
-ReplayGain, Sound Check, and R128 loudness tags are stripped from outputs to prevent downstream double normalization.
-Optional CSV report (`dropgain_report.csv`) and session log.
+- **Library Tuning** - profile the library; recommend targets, window/hop, thresholds, and ceiling
+- **Verification** - post-render re-measurement; loudness-normalization tags stripped; optional CSV (`dropgain_report.csv`) and session log

+## When DropGain makes sense (and when it doesn't)

+Narrower than most commercial library tools on purpose: level and peak control, not repair, color, or all-in-one templates.

+**Consider DropGain if you:**

+- Want **section-based** loudness (drop/chorus), not whole-file average or playback-time trim
+- Want a defined **true-peak ceiling** (default -1.0 dBTP) with gain reduced when level and peak conflict
+- Want **auditable** per-track numbers (LUFS, dBTP, section boundaries, limiter estimate) before batch render
+- Want **portable** output that does not depend on one app's auto-gain database
+- Prefer a **minimal signal path**: linear gain when possible; limiting only when peak control is required
+- Value **inspectability**: open source code, tweakable defaults, no black-box batch chain
+- Are fine with a **work-in-progress** tool (see Status) and validating results on a library copy first

+**Probably not for you if you:**

+- Want one integrated app for library management, analysis, and decks with minimal setup
+- Want clipped-peak repair, warmth, saturation, or template-style enhancement without tuning
+- Need polished vendor support and broad cross-platform QA
+- Do not want to install FFmpeg, Python, or (for full peak-limited prep) FabFilter Pro-L 2

+Commercial DJ and prep tools are often the better fit for convenience, integration, and breadth.
+DropGain is an alternative when your workflow cares more about explicit targets, render-stage control, and a transparent path than about all-in-one polish.

 ## FAQ (nobody's asked yet lol)